uwcms/vivado-git/README.md

 echo '2014.4' > RepoVivadoVersion
 ```

+These scripts are presently supported with Vivado 2014.4 only.
+Prior Vivado
+upgrades have necessitated modifications, however it may be reasonable to expect
+that Vivado's TCL project export feature becomes stabler as versions pass since
+its initial release and the initial release of these scripts.
+Be sure to
+carefully monitor your initial experience with these scripts when used with
+other Vivado versions.

 ### Updates

 This project will continue to be updated and maintained.
 These updates will NOT